My 2 year old baby cousin, Brady, died when I was 5 years old.

 - Adopting a family to give gifts for the holidays

-- Helping a family member with the gift shopping or cooking
+- Helping a family member with gift shopping or cooking

 Think about ways you can honor your loved one by helping others.
-If your grandma loved to volunteer at the church, maybe you step in to fill her place this year.
-Or if your wife loved animals, volunteering at the pet shelter may be a great option.
+If your grandma loved to volunteer at the church, maybe you could step in to fill her place this year.
+Or, if your wife loved animals, volunteering at the pet shelter may be a great option.

-Brainstorm ideas and if it feels right to you, schedule time to help those less fortunate than you to help yourself feel better and honor your loved one.
+Brainstorm ideas, and if it feels right to you, schedule time to help those less fortunate than you.

-Being the only one intensely grieving during the holidays can be very isolating and overwhelming for anyone.
+Being the only one intensely grieving during the holidays can be very isolating.
 However, you don’t have to do this alone.
 In fact, at any given point in time, there are others out there grieving the loss of their loved ones.

-During this time, consider going to support groups to talk with people who are dealing with similar challenges as they go through the healing process.
+During this time, consider going to support groups to talk with people who are dealing with similar challenges in the healing process.
 After all, death is a universal experience, and so is grief.

 Find a local grief support group to attend before the holidays.
 You can also check Grief Share’s website for local “Surviving the Holidays” workshops that help guide you through the whole process.